 Bob McNally

 Alan Fleischmann

-Love that.
-And tell us a little bit– you mentioned that you touch on the trajectory a little bit.
-You went to work for Tudor Investment Corporation before you started Rapidan.
+I love that.
+You touched on the trajectory a little — you went to work for Tudor Investment Corporation before you started Rapidan.
+Tell us about that.

+Bob McNally